mlesnoff/JchemoData.jl/README.md

 - CIRAD, [UMR Selmet](https://umr-selmet.cirad.fr/en)

 ### **grapes**
 Varieties of wine grapes, to be discriminated by means of NIR and visible spectrometry.
 The spectra were measured in transmission on berries separated from the bunch, in laboratory conditions, with a ZEISS MMS1 spectrometer.
 The wavelengths ranged from 310 to 1100 nm.
 These data were collected within the framework of a project aiming at characterizing the sugar content and the acidity of wine grapes by NIR spectrometry.
-Thus, the berries were selected to span a great heterogeneity of maturity.
+Thus,the berries were selected to span a great heterogeneity of maturity.
 Spectra were acquired by batches of 50 individuals.
 Each batch contained individuals of the same variety.
 The experimentation related to 3 varieties: carignan (crg), grenache blanc (grb) and grenache noir (grn).
 Only crg and grb varieties were measured on different batches, at various dates.
 For crg and grb varieties, the training set and the test set are different batches, whereas for the grn variety, a batch of spectra was cut randomly in two equal parts.
-Thus, the calibration and test sets consisted each of n = 125 individuals described by p = 256 variables.
+Thus, the calibration and test sets consisted each of N = 125 individuals described by p = 256 variables.

 References:
 - Roger JM, Palagos B, Guillaume S, Bellon-Maurel V. Discriminating from highly multivariate data by Focal Eigen Function discriminant analysis; application to NIR spectra.
 Chemometrics and Intelligent Laboratory Systems.
 2005;79(1):31-41. doi:10.1016/j.chemolab.2005.03.006.

 ### **grapevariety**
-Visible-NIR spectra collected (with Labspec ASD) on n = 432 fresh leaves of three wine grape varieties to be discriminated.
+Visible-NIR spectra collected (with Labspec ASD) on N = 432 fresh leaves of three wine grape varieties to be discriminated.
 For confidentiality, the spectra have been anonymized and preprocessed with a Savitsky-Golay transformation (first derivate).
 A gap observed in the spectra at 1000 nm has been removed before the preprocessing.

 Sources:
 - M. Ecarnot, Inrae, UMR Agap, Montpellier, France.